channouze/VaultLeech/README.md

 # VaultLeech
-Download Vault videos for Offline use
+Download Vault videos for offline use
+Currently supports all free videos from 2013 to 2017

-Usage: VaultLeech url (user) (pass)
+Usage: VaultLeech url